-Speakers included Geoff Eley, Lawrence Grossberg, Richard Johnson, Jo Littler and Jackie Stacey, and there was a showing of a previously unseen video interview with the late Stuart Hall.
+Speakers included Geoff Eley, Lawrence Grossberg, Richard Johnson, Jo Littler and Jackie Stacey, and a screening of a previously unseen video interview with the late Stuart Hall.
 A full conference programme is available.

 What was the influence of the Centre’s work on the development of cultural studies as an international discipline?
 How has the Centre influenced other disciplines across the arts and humanities?